 Wedlick began his architectural career with a 12-year apprenticeship to the master architect Philip Johnson.
 During his time in Johnson’s office he worked on urban and exurban development projects and spearheaded the compilation of a vast archive of Johnson’s residential design.
 Today Wedlick is best-known for his award-winning residential designs, but has also distinguished himself in master planning, landscape design, and environmental conservation.
 The Cooper-Hewitt, the Smithsonian’s National Design Museum, which honored Wedlick in 2003, described his work as containing “extraordinary amounts of poetry.”
 Habitat for Humanity, Columbia County, New York, which honored Wedlick, most recently in 2014, describes Wedlick as a “visionary, whose designs concern not only the health and welfare of his clients, but the community at large.”

 Wedlick is a founding member of CORA, the Congress of Residential Architecture, a grassroots organization created to pool ideas among residential designers throughout the nation.
 He is author of five books on residential design, most recently Classic & Modern: Signature Styles (2013), co-authored with Alan Barlis.
-He holds a Bachelor of Architecture from the University of Syracuse and has taught at the University of Pennsylvania, Parsons School of Design, and City College of New York.
 A pioneer in passive house design in the United States, Wedlick is frequently asked to speak at architectural and building meetings on residential architecture, energy conservation technology, and the environment.

 Doug Huntington has been with BarlisWedlick since 2003.
-As Managing Associate, Huntington is responsible for overseeing the firm's design standards and resources, as well as its largest and most complicated commissions.
+Huntington has been responsible for the firm's largest and most complicated commissions.
 With experience in residential, commercial and institutional work, Huntington’s portfolio includes urban projects in New York City, Miami, Denver, San Francisco and Detroit, as well as rural commissions from coast to coast.
-This breadth of experience gives Huntington invaluable perspective—he constantly challenges the team to look at a project from every angle, and to explore all options and opportunities.
-Huntington’s most recent focus at BarlisWedlick has been on sustainable design and land conservation, pursuing the elegant integration of architecture, interiors and landscape.
-Huntington holds a Bachelor of Architecture degree from the University of Detroit Mercy.
+Huntington’s focus at BarlisWedlick has been on sustainable design and pursuing the elegant integration of architecture, interiors and landscape.
 He is a licensed architect, LEED-certified, and a certified passive house consultant.